Background pattern

 • Stop taking your tablets and talk to your doctor immediately if you become pregnant during treatment with MULTAQ.

-Driving and operating machinery
+Driving and using machines

 MULTAQ contains lactose

-3. How to Take MULTAQ
+3. How to take MULTAQ

 How much to take

-• one tablet during breakfast and
+• one tablet during your breakfast and

-• one tablet during dinner.
+• one tablet during your dinner.

 Swallow the tablet whole with water during a meal.
 The tablet cannot be divided into equal doses.